GuyBaele/SpreadGL/README.md

 2. Create an environmental layer.
 You need to add swine trade data to the map of China.
 The dataset 'National_swine_stocks.csv' was obtained from the original study (He et al.).
 The China map was generated via this link (http://datav.aliyun.com/portal/school/atlas/area_selector).
 Use the following command:
 ```
-table --map China_map.geojson --key name --data National_swine_stocks.csv --foreign location --output Swine_stocks_on_map.geojson
+polygons --map China_map.geojson --foreignkey name --data National_swine_stocks.csv --primarykey location --output Swine_stocks_on_map.geojson
 ```
 This command executes the environment.py script with 5 required arguments:
---map: Specify the input boundary map (.GeoJSON).
---key: Enter the key field of the GeoJSON file.
-In this case, it can be "name" in the properties.
 --data: Use environmental data (.csv, comma-delimited).
---foreign: Enter the foreign field of the CSV file.
-In this case, it can be the "location" column.
+--primarykey: For the input dataset, find a primary key field which will be referred by the input map.
+In this case, it is the "location" column.
+--map: Specify the input boundary map (.geojson).
+--foreignkey: For the input map, find a foreign key variable that refers to the primary key field in the input dataset.
+In this case, it is "name" in the part of properties.
---output: Give a name to the output environmental layer (.GeoJSON).
+--output: Give a name to the output environmental layer (.geojson).
 When this step is done, a file called 'Swine_stocks_on_map.geojson' will be created.

 3. Visualise the spatial and environmental layers together in Spread.gl.